WhatsApp Chat Book Appointment

 Prevention Tips:

-• Maintain a healthy body weight.
+• Have a normal body weight.

-• Quit smoking and reduce alcohol consumption.
+• Stop smoking and alcohol intake.

 Staging of Colorectal Cancer

-Treatment Options with Dr. Sandip Ganguly
+Colorectal Cancer Treatment Options with Dr. Sandip Ganguly

 Expert Tip: Molecular testing is crucial to identify genetic mutations that guide targeted therapy and immunotherapy, offering more effective and personalized treatment options.

-Why Patients Trust Dr. Sandip Ganguly
+Why Patients Trust Dr. Sandip Ganguly as Colorectal Cancer Doctor in Kolkata

-• Expertise in colorectal and gastrointestinal cancers.
+• Experience with colorectal and gastrointestinal cancer.

-• Emphasis on personalized, precision oncology.
+• Focus on individualised, accurate oncology.

 Book an Appointment with Dr. Sandip Ganguly

-Dr Sandip Ganguly
+Breast cancer doctor in Kolkata - Dr Sandip Ganguly

 Dr. Sandip Ganguly